OAI/learn.openapis.org/specification/paths.md

 # API Endpoints

-[The previous page](structure) showed the minimal structure of an OpenAPI document but did not add any operation to the API.
+[The previous page](structure) showed the minimal structure of an OpenAPI Description (OAD) but did not add any operation to the API.
 This page explains how to do it.

 ## The Endpoints list